 Complete Docker + Wasm Tutorial: From C++ Code to Wasm Container

-In our previous lesson, we talked about the Docker + Wasm integration.
+In our previous lesson, we discussed the Docker + Wasm integration.
 Theory is always helpful, but nothing beats experience!
-So let's demystify some concepts, by actually seeing all of this in action.
+So, let's demystify some concepts by actually seeing all of this in action.
 What will we see?
 Well, pretty much everything.

-What better way to understand how Docker runs Wasm, than actually building a Wasm container from zero?
+What better way to understand how Docker runs Wasm than to build a Wasm container from zero?
 Here's what we will do:

 Tutorial Steps